Living plastic free

 Bulk food stores

-Take your own container or use the paper bags supplied to purchase a range of pantry staples at bulk food stores in St Ives, Warringah Mall, Chatswood, Cammeray, Crows Nest, Lane Cove, Rhodes and Willoughby.
+Take your own container or use paper bags supplied to purchase a range of pantry staples at bulk food stores in St Ives, Warringah Mall, Chatswood, Cammeray, Crows Nest, Lane Cove, Rhodes and Willoughby.

 Plastic in our parks and open spaces

-Please note the use of plastic confetti or similar products is prohibited in our parks and open spaces.
+The use of plastic confetti or similar products is prohibited in our parks and open spaces.
 Check out this video for a DIY natural confetti alternative.

 Furniture and goods

 Bower’s Collection and Rehoming Service takes unwanted goods and recycles or turns them into reusable items.
 A free collection service is available.

 For anything the Bower can't accept The Bower Reuse Tool provides options for reuse organisations, repair or disposal options.